SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary><b>Followers</b></summary>

-You gain followers by Carousing and they take a Psyche slot.
+You gain followers by Carousing and they take a psyche slot.
 Roll 1D6 for each of their stats.
-Their inventory is equal to their Strength.
-They can gain a class the same way a character levels up.
-In which case they gain +2 to all stats, and normal HP and inventory.
+Their inventory is equal to their STR.
+Followers can also level up, in which case they gain +2 to all stats, a normal inventory and a class.

 </details>